Data-Legend/Easy-Day/README.md

 - Save your Movies/Series watch list on special section.
 [Movies List]
 - Save your favouritebooks read list on special section.
 [Books List]
 - Archive your done tasks/books/movies when you finish them.
 [Archive Section]
-- Tasks are updated daily, so you can check your unfinished tasks again.
+- Your daily tasks will be reactivated everyday, so you can check your tasks again.